-The Foundation's investments, which include restricted and unrestricted investments, include funds held by the State Board of Administration within the Florida PRIME account and investments managed by the Florida Prepaid College Board.
-These investments are recorded at cost which approximates fair value.
+The Foundation's investments include funds held by the State Board of Administration within the Florida PRIME account and investments managed by the Florida Prepaid College Board.
+These investments are recorded at cost, which approximates fair value.

 Net Assets

 The Foundation reports information regarding its financial position and activities according to two classes of net assets that are based upon the existence or absence of restrictions on use that are placed by its donors: net assets without donor restrictions and net assets with donor restrictions.